Enaree

 The Enarei, singular Enaree, were Scythian priestesses and shamanistic soothsayers who played an important role in the Scythian religion.
+The Enarei were assigned male at birth but considered to have undergone a divine/religious transformation of their sex, after which they assumed feminine roles and lived as women.
 They served the Snake-Legged Goddess and the goddess Artimpasa.

 Name

 The English name Enaree is derived from the Ancient Greek name recorded by Herodotus of Halicarnassus as Enarees (Ἐνάρεες), itself derived from the Scythian term Anarya, meaning "unmanly."
 The term anarya is composed of the elements a-, meaning "non-," and narya, which was derived from nar-, meaning "man."
 The name Anarya was more accurately represented in Ancient Greek by Pseudo-Hippocrates as Anarieis (Ἀναριεῖς).

 The Enarei were Scythian, yet most of these names were recorded by Greek writers and thus may not reflect the names that the Enarei or their society used to describe themselves.
 Importantly, many of these Greek writers disapproved of the Enarei and blamed them for sacking the temple of Aphrodite Ourania at Ascalon, describing their origins negatively.
 Their original names have not been recorded.